andrasq/node-qrpc/Readme.md

 The series time is all-inclusive back-to-back round-trip time; each call is made only after the previous response has been received.

-The deliver rate is the number of data items pushed to and processed by the server, not including data prep time (but yes including the time to transmit).
+The send rate is the number of data items pushed to and processed by the server, not including data prep time (but yes including the time to transmit).
-Delivery mode is one-way message passing, the data will be acted on by the server but no acknowledgement, status or error is returned.
+Send-only mode is one-way message passing, the data will be acted on by the server but no acknowledgement, status or error is returned.

+Retrieval is getting multiple responses for one request, for chunked data fetching.
+These tests make one call for every 10,000 responses, one data item per response.

 Qrpc Server
 -----------